gctools-outilsgc/aurora-design-system/documentation/pages/data-column-and-bar-graphs.md

 Bars should be twice as wide as the space between them.

-In bar graphs each variable should consistently be represented using one colour.
+In bar graphs, each variable should consistently be represented using one colour.
 Negative bars should use the same colour but at 60% opacity.
 Multiple colours can be used if there is more than one variable, but each variable has its own col

 Graph bars should never have a rounded top.
 A straight line precisely shows where the bar ends.